SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
 It is an open-source alternative to Confluence and Notion.
 - [FilenCloudDienste/filen-webdav](https://github.com/FilenCloudDienste/filen-webdav) - A package to start a WebDAV server for a single or multiple Filen accounts
 - [suchipi/dtsmd](https://github.com/suchipi/dtsmd) - generate markdown from TypeScript .d.ts file
-- [hey-api/hey-api](https://github.com/hey-api/hey-api) - 👨‍🚀 Ecosystem for turning API specifications into production-ready code.
+- [hey-api/hey-api](https://github.com/hey-api/hey-api) - 👨‍🚀 Turn API specifications into production-ready SDKs, validators, mocks, and more.
+20+ plugins.
+Millions of weekly npm downloads.
 Used by Vercel, OpenCode, PayPal, AWS, Autodesk, and many more.
 - [Agamnentzar/ag-psd](https://github.com/Agamnentzar/ag-psd) - Javascript library for reading and writing PSD files
 - [buzz-code/custom-js-code](https://github.com/buzz-code/custom-js-code) -
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - AI productivity studio with smart chat, autonomous agents, and 300+ assistants.
 Unified access to frontier LLMs